George Floyd Protests: Resources To Help Anti-Police Brutality Protesters

 Those are three resources you can use to help your community during this time.
 If you need, you could also pick up extra groceries, household supplies, first-aid equipment and find a donation point for those who are taking to the streets to peacefully protest.

-George Floyd Protests: Resources To Help Anti-Police Brutality Protesters was originally published on myhoustonmajic.com
+George Floyd Protests: Resources To Help Anti-Police Brutality Protesters was originally published on rickeysmileymorningshow.com